codewriterbv/DMX512/README.md

 ## Sample use

 Below you can find some sample implementations based on this library.
-Check [Main.java](src/main/java/be/codewriter/dmx512/Main.java) for more of these examples.
-Check the [DMX512-Demo repository](https://github.com/codewriterbv/DMX512-Demo) for an example if you want to create a user interface with JavaFX.
+Check [Main.java](src/main/java/be/codewriter/dmx512/Main.java) and the [demo directory](src/main/java/be/codewriter/dmx512/demo) for more of these examples.

 ### Send Raw Data